Cart

 European Union:

-- Digital passport directive (implemented from 2026): every textile product will have a digital passport with information on composition, origin, repair options
+• Digital Passport Directive (implemented from 2026): every textile product will have a digital passport with information about composition, origin, and repair options

-- Ban on destroying unsold products (France as pioneer): brands must give unsold products for reuse
+• Ban on destroying unsold products (France as a pioneer): brands must return unsold products for reuse

 USA:

-ThredUp and Vestiaire Collective in a petition (August 2024) protest against double taxation of used clothing, which is a barrier to industry growth.
+ThredUp and Vestiaire Collective in a petition (August 2024) protest against double taxation of used clothing, which poses a barrier to the industry's growth.

 13.8.
 Global Forecasts to 2035